 - Depreciation for Period 2 = 20% x ($1,750,000 – $350,000 ) = $280,000

 - Depreciation for Period 3 = 20% x ($1,750,000 – $630,000 ) = $224,000

 The most basic type of depreciation is the straight line depreciation method.
 You use it to write off the same depreciation expense every year.
 So, if an asset cost $1,000, you might write off $100 every year for 10 years.
 Your annual depreciation amount never changes.

 Double Declining Balance Depreciation

-Cost of the asset is what you paid for an asset.
-Recovery period, or the useful life of the asset, is the period over which you’re depreciating it, in years.
+The cost of the asset is what you paid for an asset.
+The recovery period, or the useful life of the asset, is the period over which you’re depreciating it, in years.
 Once you’ve done this, you’ll have your basic yearly write-off.
 You can use this to get your basic depreciation rate.

 That number goes down each year, as you subtract the amount you wrote off.

 When accountants use double-declining appreciation, they track the accumulated depreciation—the total amount they’ve already appreciated—in their books, right beneath where the value of the asset is listed.
 If you’re calculating your own depreciation, you may want to do something similar and include it as a note on your balance sheet.